pinterest/querybook/docs/admin_guide/setup_guide.md

 ## Overview

-There are two ways to setup DataHub:
+There are two ways to setup Querybook:

 1. [Single-Machine Instant Setup (In laptop or server)](quick_start.md)
 2. Multi-Machine Setup

-The single machine method is a quick way to setup DataHub for <5 users usage and it uses docker-compose to bring up all the necessary databases.
+The single machine method is a quick way to setup Querybook for <5 users usage and it uses docker-compose to bring up all the necessary databases.
 Please check `Single Machine Setup` and `Post Setup Configuration` for details.

-The multi-machine method allows DataHub to be scaled for hundreds/thousands of users.
+The multi-machine method allows Querybook to be scaled for hundreds/thousands of users.
 It is more complicated to setup and requires external databases.
 Please check `Multi-Machine Setup` and `Post Setup Configuration` for details.

 ## Multi-Machine Setup